Read about our update schedules here.

 In your documentation:

-- System and design patterns used in a given solution are not readily available to support staff
+- System and design patterns used in a given solution aren't readily available to support staff.

 In your org: